Fly Host Computer Installation and Usage Guide

 1. Power Requirements

-- Power Standard: An independent power adapter of 5V / 2A or higher must be used
+- Power Standard: Must use an independent power adapter of 5V / 2A or higher

-- Risk Warning: Insufficient power supply will lead to unstable device operation and frequent restarts.
-Long-term use may cause hardware damage
+- Risk Warning: Insufficient power supply will cause unstable device operation and frequent restarts.
+Prolonged use may result in hardware damage.

 | Storage Type | Compatible Devices | Key Notes |